What is a Margin Call and How To Avoid it?

 5. Use the correct leverage ratio – Make sure that you use the proper leverage ratio before opening the position.

-6. Use isolated margin for crypto – In crypto leverage trading you must limit your exposure to one single position by activating the isolated margin function.
+6. Use isolated margin for crypto – In crypto margin trading you must limit your exposure to one single position by activating the isolated margin function when choosing between cross and isolated margin.

 If you get a margin call, there are a couple of ways you can act.